mnieber/dodo-commands/doc/tutorial/part_1_working_with_microservices.rst

 .. tip::

-  We saw above the Dodo Commands applies some magic to find out what command you want to run.
-Use the ``--trace`` option to print the result of this translation process (without running any commands).
+  We saw above the Dodo Commands applies some magic to find out what command you want to run based on the prefixes that you use before the name of the command.
+To find out what is going on below the surface, use the ``--trace`` option to print the result of this translation process (without running any commands).
 For example:

   .. code-block:: bash